mchmarny/ab-test-demo/README.md

 ✔  signup-m89nj          signup   2019-08-26 22:10:57 UTC
 ```

-> Note, depending on how fast you are, the `yes` indicator for `ACTIVE` may not always be there as right now the revision doesn't retain that attribute when it scales down to 0

-Once you have captured the revision ID, you can tell Cloud Run to that you want to manage the revisions manually but setting traffic 100% explicitly to that revision.
+Once you have captured the revision ID, you can tell Cloud Run to that you want to manage the revisions manually by setting traffic 100% explicitly to that revision.

 > Make sure to replace the revision ID in the following command before running it